An afterlife of your own design, what could go wrong? The dark and gripping thriller from an exciting new voice in speculative fiction.

 A sensational thriller not to be missed - Fiona Cummins, author of Rattle

-Strikingly original and impossible to put down; one of those novels that stays with you long after you reach the final page.
-Holly has created a fictitious world that feels impossibly real; a story that you wish you had written - John Marrs, author of The One
+Strikingly original and impossible to put down; one of those novels that stays with you long after you reach the final page. - John Marrs, author of The One

 Holly Cave was born in sunny Torquay in 1983.
 She received a BSc in Biology and an MSc in Science Communication from Imperial College London, after which she spent four years working at the Science Museum in London.
 After a career break to travel the world, Holly became a freelance writer and now writes about science and technology alongside her fiction.
 She lives in Bedford with her husband, baby son and dog.
 The Memory Chamber is her first novel with Quercus, although she wrote a number of unpublished works with her father on his typewriter in the 1990s.